-The newest technology cuts recovery time in half!
+The newest dental implant technology cuts recovery time in half!
 Learn More >

 When administered and monitored by an anesthesia team led by a well-trained and highly skilled surgeon, such as Dr. Clayhold, all levels of sedation, up to and including general anesthesia, may be safely, comfortably and predictably provided to patients undergoing an office-based oral surgery procedure.